 “Dalia Elcharbini is a contemporary Palestinian-Canadian artist who has been exhibiting in Canada and the US for the past six years.
 She describes her style as Surrealist Realism; an attempt to capture life-like subjects but not necessarily human.
 Despite her medium of choice, her body of work is recognized for one fixed element which is her consistent use of gold leaf throughout all her work.” [from the artist’s website, here.]

 I think you’ll agree that Dalia’s creations are unique and quite stunning.
 Around the room, viewers could be seen getting quite close to the multi-dimensional pieces, examining them from all angles.
-Each one had some gold-gilding, some placed flat to the surface and some adding depth by having been applied to raised dots and details.
+Each one had some gold-gilding, some placed flat on the surface and some adding depth by having been applied to raised dots and details.

 The gold complemented graphite pencil drawings, that were so incredibly photo-realistic that I had to go back and reread the descriptive write-up in order to truly believe that the drawings were done completely by hand.